CHallenging Algorithmics & Mathematics in Problem Solving • Summer 2014 (see below for tentative dates)

 Since their debut in September 2008, CHAMPS after-school classes have drawn praise from teachers, students and parents alike.
 At the heart of CHAMPS is Alice educational software developed by Carnegie Mellon University (www.alice.org) to teach students problem-solving using computer programming in a three-dimensional environment.No computer programming experience is necessary.
 We only require participants to be familiar with the typical use of a computer (mouse, keyboard, opening a file, etc).
 Alice is a drag-and-drop programming language which is easy to learn (no strange syntax to remember!).

-following dates are tentative.
-All five sessions will cover the same
+following dates are available.
+All four sessions will cover the same

 material, so choose whichever fits your schedule best.